Home - Salad - Classic Nicoise Salad with Vinaigrette

 A bowl of red and orange cherry tomatoes on a surface, surrounded by bowls of green beans, green olives, eggs, white beans, cooked baby potatoes, fresh herbs, lettuce, and a jar of tuna in oil.

-• Lettuce: Butter lettuce — also named Bibb or Boston lettuce — is my pick for this salad.
-The leaves of this type of lettuce are delicate and nutty-tasting, and have a pale green color.
+• Lettuce: Butter lettuce — also named Bibb or Boston lettuce — is my pick for this salad, and I’ve made many.
+I prefer this type because the leaves are delicate and nutty-tasting, and have a pale green color.
 The frilly edges of the leaves also look beautiful on the plate.

-• Green beans: Classic green beans (haricot vert in French) are a type of elongated bush bean.
-I think they’re best in a salad when quickly cooked in boiling water (blanched) until they’re crisp-tender and turn bright green.
+• Green beans: Classic thin green beans (haricot vert in French) are super traditional in Nicoise salad.
+I think they’re best when quickly cooked in boiling water (blanched) until they’re crisp-tender and turn bright green.

-• Tuna: I absolutely recommend that you splurge and use an excellent jarred tuna, packed in olive oil.
-The difference between canned tuna and tuna preserved in glass jars is that the latter retains a firm, flaky texture.
-Its meaty texture flakes into satisfying, large pieces.
-If you opt to use canned tuna or tuna packaged in pouches, look for yellowfin tuna packed in olive oil.
-This type of tuna will give you the best flavor and quality.
+• Tuna: I am adamant that you splurge on an excellent jarred tuna, packed in olive oil.
+You can tell the difference between canned tuna and tuna preserved in glass jars because that the latter retains a firm, flaky texture that flakes into satisfying, large pieces.

 • Potatoes: Along with tuna, cooked potatoes make this an all-around hearty salad.
 The best potatoes to use in a salad are low-starch types.
 Try to find baby yellow or small red potatoes that are about 1-inch in diameter.
 You can also use larger Yukon potatoes, sliced into 1-inch bite-size chunks.

-• White beans: While not a typical ingredient in Nicoise, creamy-textured white beans add a textural component.
-Substitute with chickpeas if you prefer.
+• White beans: While not a typical ingredient in Nicoise, I love how creamy-textured white beans add a textural component and add substance.

 • Olives: Traditionally, olives in Nicoise salad are Cailletier, a type of cured black olive.
 You can use your favorite olive (or leave them out if you aren’t an olive fan) in this salad.
-I love green Castelvetrano or oil-cured kalamata olives, which have a buttery flavor and meaty texture.
+I love to use green Castelvetrano, which have a buttery flavor and meaty texture.

 Fresh chives, tarragon and basil arranged on a dish towel.